-How to Pick the Best Style Guide for Your Writing
+Pick the Best Writing Style Guide for Your Projects

 AP, APA, MLA, or CMS?

-- Associated Press: Associated Press is the go-to style for journalists and news writing.
-Sometimes this covers magazine writing, too, but each title is different.
-AP Style was originally written with the news wire in mind, and so symbols and “extras” like italics and underlining are kept to a minimum.
-For example, Latin names are printed without their accents in straight AP Style (although many publications correct this in their house style).
+It was originally written with the news wire in mind, so symbols and extras like italics and underlining are kept to a minimum.
+Latin names are printed without their accents in straight AP Style, although many publications correct this in their house styles.

-- Chicago Manual of Style: CMS is the standard for book publishing, both fiction and non-fiction.
-It is not generally used for scholarly publishing (journals and research), although it is sometimes used for history.
-CMS is currently in its 15th edition.
-For a more compact approach to CMS, take a look at the Turabian style, below.
+CMS is the standard for book publishing, both fiction and non-fiction.
+It's not generally used for scholarly publishing such as journals and research, but it might be used for history.

-- American Psychological Association: The APA carries its own standard for the social sciences such as psychology, sociology, education, and politics.
-Although the American Sociological Association produces a style guide specifically for sociology.
-APA style is sometimes used for engineering and business work, too.
+The APA carries its own standard for the social sciences, such as psychology, sociology, education, and politics.
+APA style is sometimes used for engineering and business work as well.

-- AMA: The American Medical Association is currently in its 10th edition of the AMA style guide, printed by Oxford Press.
-Of course, this is the go-to manual for health, medicine and biology subjects, except for special cases.
+- AMA: The American Medical Association style guide is in its 10th edition as of 2019.
+It's published by Oxford Press.
+Except for a few special cases, this is the go-to manual for health, medicine, and biology subjects.

-- NLM: The National Library of Medicine has an online-only style guide that is often used in some of the AMA disciplines.
+- NLM: The National Library of Medicine has an online-only style guide that's often used in some of the AMA disciplines.

 - CSE: The Council of Science Editors Manual covers natural sciences and biology.

 - ACS: The American Chemical Society got in on the act with a style guide specifically for chemists.
-Chances are that if you write about chemistry, you already know about this guide, but there's a crib sheet on ACS style if you ever need it.
+Chances are that you already know about this guide if you write about chemistry, but an ACS-style crib sheet is available if you ever need it.

-- ASA: The American Sociological Association has a similar style guide to that of APA, although the APA still seems to be the more popular, even with more sociological-oriented disciplines.
+- ASA: The American Sociological Association has a guide similar to that of APA, although the APA still seems to be more popular, even with more sociological-oriented disciplines.

 - Bluebook: Bluebook citation is used in the legal profession.

-- Harvard Style: Also called the Author-Date style of citation, but not a fully published guide, but it can be useful with regard to referencing.
+- Harvard Style: Also called the Author-Date style of citation, this isn't actually a fully published guide, but it can be useful with regard to referencing.